A Forgotten Tunnel…

 The Tunnel

-The tunnel (built between 1905 -1910) was the work of Louis MacDermot, the son of a prominent early Oakland family who owned the land.
+The tunnel (built between 1905 and 1910) was the work of Louis MacDermot, the son of a prominent early Oakland family who owned the land.
 The MacDermont’s home (1407 8th St) was built sometime before 1876 (some say it could have been the French consul).
 Charles F. MacDermont’s name appears on title records as early as 1870.
 The home was a showplace with landscaped grounds covering the entire block.
 In the 1920s, the city proposed buying the site for a park, but the plan fell through.
-The home stood empty and decaying behind a wooden fence until 1941 when it was razed to make way for war-time housing.
+The home stood empty and decaying behind a wooden fence until 1941, when it was razed to make way for war-time housing.
 The tunnel went undetected then.

 The MacDermont Property 1407 8th Street Oakland CA